How Much Does It Cost To File Bankruptcy in Canada

 You will also lose any “windfalls” you receive or become entitled to while bankrupt.
 “Windfalls” are amounts you get by luck, such as inheritance or lottery winnings.

 Cost of bankruptcy in your case

 More than you can pay?
-You will need a bankruptcy trustee to determine exactly how much it will cost you to go bankrupt in Canada and what alternatives to bankruptcy would make sense in your case.
-Contact a Canada bankruptcy trustee today.
+You will need a Licensed Insolvency Trustee to determine exactly how much it will cost you to go bankrupt in Canada and what alternatives to bankruptcy would make sense in your case.
+Contact a Canada Licensed Insolvency Trustee today.